teleivo/dot/README.md

 operator](https://graphviz.org/doc/info/lang.html#comments-and-optional-formatting)
 * does not treat records in any special way.
 Labels will be parsed as strings.
 * attributes are not validated.
-For example the color `color="0.650 0.700 0.700"` value has to adhere to some requirements which are not validated.
+For example the color `color="0.650 0.700 0.700"` value has to
+* add test for nested subgraphs adhere to some requirements which are not validated.
 The values are parsed as identifiers (unquoted, numeral, quoted) and ultimately stored as strings.

 ## Disclaimer